By Dr. Lawrence Wilson

 A MENTAL ILLNESS

 This was a teaching from Michio Kushi, one of my teachers.
-He also said that arrogance is the most difficult illness to heal.
+He believed that arrogance is an illness, and the most difficult illness to heal.

-Another reason it is hard to cure is that arrogance is a kind of blindness to reality or to the truth about oneself.
+Another reason it is hard to heal is that arrogance is a kind of blindness to reality or to the truth about oneself.
 This also stops most people from asking for help.

 Arrogance may cause vampirism that feeds the body, so the body may seem healthy.
 This is one way arrogance blinds a person to his reality.